psharma04/academic-kickstart/content/post/sor1-hsc-consolidation-1.md

-*   Among the fastest growing faiths in the 2011 census increasing by 140% since 1996
+*   Among the fastest growing faiths in the 2011 census, increasing by 140% since 1996
 *   Differ from traditional faiths in that, while they form an overall spiritual movement they lack any unifying creed or doctrine
 *   Regardless, adherents tend to share some similar beliefs and practices
 *   Why?